-Devastating famines, which kill more than a small percentage of an extensive population, are rare in a world-historical perspective (Ó Gráda, 2009: 8).
-Some famines, such as the Great European Famine in the early fourteenth century and the Irish Famine in the 1840s, stand out as exceptional in this respect.
-Recent research on the frequency of famines in pre-industrial Europe confirms the exceptionality of wide-spread famines, despite frequent crop failures and war-related disruptions to the food system (Alfani and Ó Gráda, forthcoming).
+Devastating famines, which kill more than a small percentage of the population, are rare in a worldhistorical perspective (Ó Gráda 2009: 8).
+Some famines, such as the Great European Famine in the early 14th century and the Irish Famine in the 1840s, stand out as exceptional in this respect.
+Recent research on the frequency of famines in pre-industrial Europe confirms the exceptionality of widespread famines, despite frequent crop failures and war-related disruptions to the food system (Alfani and Ó Gráda, forthcoming).
 In Europe, classic famine crises have been in retreat for three or four centuries.
-England and Northern Italy witnessed their last famines in the seventeenth century.
-Eighteenth and nineteenth century mortality peaks in France and the Low Countries were modest relative to previous centuries, even in the dear years of 1740-1741, 1794-95, 1816-1818 and 1845-1848.
-In many European regions mortality remained sensitive to shortterm variations in food prices or harvest outcomes well into the nineteenth century, but conditions rarely deteriorated to famine levels.
-In the first half of the nineteenth century, Western Europe seemed to have escaped from what Malthus called 'the last, the most dreadful resource of nature' (Bengtsson & Saito, 2000; Malthus, 1798).
-Nevertheless, a European history of (peacetime) famines extended into the nineteenth century with the Irish Famine of 1846-50 and the Great Finnish Famine of 1867-68.
-It is plausible to link the longterm reduction of the risk of famine in Europe to gradual improvements in agricultural productivity, better communications, a strengthening of local entitlement support and some gains, although modest and slow, in economic growth and living standards (Vanhaute, Ó Gráda & Paping, 2007, 35-6).
-Changes to the social and economic order in Early Modern and Modern Europe gradually transformed the pattern and degree of vulnerability from 'exogenous' epidemics and local subsistence crises to new, structural forms of poverty and disease including airborne infections (Walter and Schofield 1989, 66-7).
+England and Northern Italy witnessed their last famines in the 17th century.
+Eighteenth and 19th century mortality peaks in France and the Low Countries were modest relative to previous centuries, even in the expensive years.
+In many European regions mortality remained sensitive to short-term variations in food prices or harvest outcomes well into the 19th century, but conditions rarely deteriorated to famine levels.
+In the first half of the 19th century, Europe seemed to have escaped from what Malthus called "the last, the most dreadful resource of nature."
+(Bengtsson and Saito 2000; Malthus 1798).
+Nevertheless, a European history of (peacetime) famines extended into the 19th century with the Irish Famine of 1846-50 and the Great Finnish Famine of 1867-68.
+It is plausible to link the long-term reduction of the risk of famine in Europe to gradual improvements in agricultural productivity, better communications, a strengthening of local entitlement support and some gains, although modest and slow, in economic growth and living standards (Vanhaute et al.

+2007: 35-6).
+Changes to the social and economic order in Early Modern and Modern Europe gradually transformed the pattern and degree of vulnerability from 'exogenous' epidemics and local subsistence crises to new, structural forms of poverty and disease including airborne infections (Walter and Schofield 1989: 66-7).
 Proletarianization of labor and commercialization of goods and services created new forms of vulnerability such as insecure labor exchange entitlements and a growing dependency on often unstable markets.
-This created the need for new public goods and better, more inclusive protective systems, and carved the foundations for Europe's twentieth century welfare states.
+This created the need for new public goods and better, more inclusive protective systems, and established the foundations for Europe's 20th century welfare states.